This Father’s Day, we wanted to come up with a project that was easy, kid-friendly, and dad-approved. Behold! The $5 birdhouse.

 c) Attach the bottom

-The bottom is attached with two pivot nails so it can swing open for cleaning.
+The bottom is attached with two pivot nails so it can swing down for cleaning.
 Think of it as an axle running from front to back on one side of the bottom piece.

 On the bottom left-hand corner of the front, drive a nail most of the way through the front and into the vertical edge of the bottom piece behind.
 Next (on the bottom right-hand corner of the back), drive another nail through the back and into the bottom piece.
 The bottom piece should swing open on the two nails.
 If it’s a little stiff, that’s fine.

 Using a clamp, secure the bottom in place.
 If the bottom piece is small and you’re having a hard time clamping it tight, use some shims (we used stir sticks).
 Secure the bottom from swinging open by driving a nail loosely into the bottom through the front or the side opposite the pivot nails.
 This last nail acts as a catch and keeps the bottom from swinging open when the nail is in place.
 We did this by drilling a hole with a bit that was slightly bigger than the nail, so the nail could slide in without a hammer.
-We used finish nails for this project, but I went with a flat head nail for this part—it’s easier to grip.
+We used finish nails for this project, but I went with a flat head nail for this part because the head on the nail makes it easier to grip.

 Step 5: Paint, Stain, or Leave Plain